klimatt/simple_socket_tester/README.md

 Generating random packets, sending them to the server and checking the response.
 Was developed for testing sockets on stm32H743zi: [stm32H743ZI-playground](https://github.com/klimatt/stm32H743ZI-playground).
 The server must echo all incoming data.
 Currently, only TCP sockets are supported.
+Can be used with WireShark for deeper debugging.
 ```sh
 simple_socket_tester 0.1.0
 USAGE: